manyosit/itsm-amqpbridge/docs/index.md

 # Known issues

-The way remedy deals with Webservices can messages published twice on the exchange.
+The way remedy deals with Webservices can cause messages to be published twice on the exchange.

 The behaviour is described here <https://communities.bmc.com/docs/DOC-48090>